dbsnapper/dbsnapper/docs/installation.md

 The DBSnapper Agent is available for Mac and Linux with several ways to quickly install the Agent on your system.

+## Releases Page

+Our releases are available on the [DBSnapper Agent Releases](https://github.com/dbsnapper/dbsnapper/releases) Page.
+You can download the latest release and view release notes from this page.

 ## Docker Images

 One of the easiest ways to get started with DBSnapper is to use the Docker image.
-The DBSnapper Agent is available as a Docker image on the [DBSnapper Agent Docker Releases](https://github.com/dbsnapper/dbsnapper/pkgs/container/dbsnapper) Page.
+The DBSnapper Agent is available as a Docker image on the [DBSnapper Agent Packages](https://github.com/dbsnapper/dbsnapper/pkgs/container/dbsnapper) Page.
 You can pull the latest image using the following command:

 ```sh
 docker pull ghcr.io/dbsnapper/dbsnapper:latest